ballerina-platform/module-ballerinax-hubspot.crm.object.deals/ballerina/Package.md

 ## Examples

-The `HubSpot Marketing Events` connector provides practical examples illustrating usage in various scenarios.
-Explore these [examples](https://github.com/module-ballerinax-hubspot.marketing.events/tree/main/examples/), covering the following use cases:
+The `ballerinax/hubspot.crm.obj.deals` connector provides practical examples illustrating usage in various scenarios.Explore these [examples](/examples), covering the following use cases:

-[//]: # "TODO: Add examples"
+1. [Manage Deals](/examples/sales-pipeline) - see how the Hubspot API can be used to create deal and manage it through the sales pipeline.
+2. [Count Deals](/examples/count-deals) - see how the Hubspot API can be used to count the number of deals in each stages of sales pipeline.